 Most users that are looking for a broker are either new to trading or are not happy with their current provider.
 But primarily it is new traders, which is why an easy to use platform is important.
 No user wants an overcomplicated platform that could create errors when trading.
 Not understanding a platform can cause significant mishaps, taking larger than expected trades, not placing stop losses plus much more.
 This essentially can cost you money, therefore a platform that you can get to grips with quickly is important.

 For the reasons above, we also do recommend choosing a broker with a demo account, this way you can practice with the platform before going live.
-Getting used to it in demo will reduce any human errors that are related to the platform.
+Getting used to it in the demo will reduce any human errors that are related to the platform.

 A trading app isn’t a necessity however it does make life easier.
 Trading apps are basically another execution platform, similar to a brokers webtrader however they tend to have less functionality, you can normally do a lot more on a desktop webtrader.
-For this reason we would advise against doing your analysis and decision making on a trading app, rather just use it to execute at predetermined levels or manage positions (moving stop losses, take profit levels or closing out positions).
+For this reason, we would advise against doing your analysis and decision making on a trading app, rather just use it to execute at predetermined levels or manage positions (moving stop losses, take profit levels or closing out positions).

 As mentioned it’s not essential to have one but it does show that a broker wants the best for its users and that it is willing to invest in user-friendly functionality.
-We find that those brokers that do have an app tend to out perform those that don’t but that isn’t always the case.
+We find that those brokers that do have an app tend to outperform those that don’t but that isn’t always the case.

 Education in trading is very important, simply put you cannot be a successful trader if you’re not educated about the financial markets, risk management and analysis techniques.
 Therefore brokers that offer education material should have users interests first.